Yalgie/expo-mc/slides/slides.md

 <!--
+- Talk a little about dev account, ios has a bunch of questions
 - open expo dev show app
 - can't really follow along after this point
 - notice the bundle ids